How does Sator print books?

-The manufacturers that have printed Sator titles do so under well-documented environmental standards; two of the companies that have printed Sator titles are employee-owned.
-Sator titles are manufactured in the United States of America.
+The manufacturers that have printed Sator titles do so under well-documented environmental standards, two of the companies that have printed Sator titles are employee-owned.
+All Sator titles have been manufactured in the United States of America.

 Sator authors have been paid either a $500, $1000, or $1500 advance.
-Once the advance and the printing costs of the book ($1000-$4500) have been recouped, Sator pays authors royalties between 60% and 75% of gross profit from each paperback copy sold, and 80% of gross profit from each ebook copy sold.
+Once the advance and the printing costs of the paperback ($2000-$6500) have been recouped, Sator has paid authors royalties between 60% and 75% of gross profit from each paperback copy sold, and 80% of gross profit from each ebook copy sold.
 Alternately, Sator has paid authors a flat $500 royalty upon each print run (less than 1000 copies) selling out.